Who is Matthew 25: Ministries?

-Matthew 25: Ministries is an international humanitarian aid and disaster relief organization helping the poorest of the poor locally, regionally, nationally, and internationally regardless of race, creed, or political persuasion.
+Matthew 25: Ministries is an international humanitarian aid and disaster relief organization helping the poorest of the poor and disaster victims locally, regionally, nationally, and internationally regardless of race, creed, or political persuasion.

 There are several Matthew 25: Ministries throughout the U.S., but none of them are affiliated with our organization.
-The only location for this Matthew 25: Ministries is at 11060 Kenwood Road in Blue Ash, Ohio.
+The only location for this Matthew 25: Ministries is at 11060 Kenwood Road, Cincinnati, Ohio 45242.

 - U.S. Corporations that have slightly damaged, overstocked, or outdated inventories.